ifishgroup/pqvp-kmt/README.md

 ||[WAVE](http://wave.webaim.org/)|
 |API Documentation|[Swagger](https://github.com/swagger-api/swagger-editor)|

 The [code flows](https://github.com/ifishgroup/pqvp-kmt/blob/master/docs/PQVP%20-%20INSIGHT%20GitHub%20Repository.pdf) from UI Front End Frameworks/Toolsets, to Server Frameworks, to REST services documented in Swagger, to the Database layers are included in the GitHub repository.
-Show-link-to-Dustin-diagram

 ## m.
 Flexible Hosting Environment
 Our services are deployed on a flexible hosting environment (IaaS and PaaS) where resources can be provisioned in real time to meet traffic and user demand spikes.
 The prototype was deployed into [Amazon Web Services (AWS)](https://aws.amazon.com/), an Infrastructure as a Service and Platform as Service provider, using public utility-based cloud Infrastructure leveraging containerization by deploying all services as Docker containers to a Docker Swarm cluster hosted in AWS.